mamedev/mame/docs/source/techspecs/luareference.rst

 field.defvalue (read-only)
     The field’s default value
 field.minvalue (read-only)
-    The field’s minimal allowed value field.maxvalue (read-only)
+    For analog fields, the field’s minimal allowed value; for digital fields, nil. field.maxvalue (read-only)
-    The field’s maximal allowed value field.sensitivity (read-only)
+    For analog fields, the field’s maximal allowed value; for digital fields, nil. field.sensitivity (read-only)
     The sensitivity or gain for analog fields field.way (read-only)